Gonggong (dwarf planet)

-At approximately 1230 km in diameter, Gonggong is the size of Pluto's moon Charon, making it the fifth-largest known trans-Neptunian object (apart possibly from Charon).
-It may be sufficiently massive to be plastic under its own gravity and therefore a dwarf planet.
+At approximately 1230 km in diameter, Gonggong is similar in size to Pluto's moon Charon, making it the fifth-largest known trans-Neptunian object (apart possibly from Charon).
+It may be sufficiently massive to be in hydrostatic equilibrium and therefore a dwarf planet.
 Gonggong's large mass makes retention of a tenuous atmosphere of methane just possible, though such an atmosphere would slowly escape into space.
 The object is named after Gònggōng, a Chinese water god responsible for chaos, floods and the tilt of the Earth.
 The name was chosen by its discoverers in 2019, when they hosted an online poll for the general public to help choose a name for the object, and the name Gonggong won.

 Gonggong is red, likely due to the presence of organic compounds called tholins on its surface.
 Water ice is also present on its surface, which hints at a brief period of cryovolcanic activity in the distant past.
-With a rotation period around 22 hours, Gonggong rotates slowly compared to other trans-Neptunian objects, which typically have periods less than 12 hours.
+With a rotation period of around 22 hours, Gonggong rotates slowly compared to other trans-Neptunian objects, which typically have periods of less than 12 hours.
 The slow rotation of Gonggong may have been caused by tidal forces from its natural satellite, named Xiangliu.